 How long does an above-ground pool last?

 The longevity of an above-ground pool can vary widely, but most above-ground pool manufacturer's and dealers consistently cite a 7- to 15-year lifespan.
 However, there is a major caveat, which is the lifespan of the liner.
 PVC, plastic, and vinyl liners can become brittle within five years and may need to be replaced during the lifetime of your above-ground pool.
 A well-maintained, semi-inground pool is more durable and may last up to 20 years, in large part because the components are partially protected from sun damage and are subjected to less structural stress.
 Of course, these numbers are widely variable and depend on a range of circumstances.
 For example, a steel-frame above-ground pool will last a lot longer if it is carefully monitored and treated for rust.

 Can I leave my above-ground pool up year-round?

 Excessively cold temperatures can damage pool linings, including in models like our favorite overall pick, the Intex Ultra Frame.
 Inflatable pools should also be deflated and stowed for cold weather.
 However, many resin or steel-framed pools are designed to withstand year-round weather, so it's best to check with your pool's manufacturer.
 Even winter-capable above-ground pools will likely require a "winterizing" process, such as draining all pumps and hoses.

 Why Trust The Spruce

-This article was researched and written by Katie Begley, a freelance writer specializing in home and family products.
+This article was researched and written by Katie Melynn, a freelance writer specializing in home and family products.
 Katie has been writing for The Spruce since 2019.
-An avid swimmer, Katie has spent every summer swimming laps as part of her swim team growing up and now splashes in the pool with her own children.
+An avid swimmer, Katie spent every summer swimming laps as part of her swim team growing up, and now she splashes in the pool with her own children.
 For this article, she looked for pools that were easy for homeowners to set up and maintain that also provided enough space to enjoy pool games.